cfw-guide/dsi.cfw.guide/docs/de_DE/faq.md

 ---

 ## Sollte ich ein Systemupdate durchführen?
-Nein.
-Der Nintendo DSi kann Homebrew in jeder Version ausführen, auch der neuesten, es gibt aber keinen Vorteil durch updaten.
-Der DSi Shop wurde vollständig offline genommen, die Facebookintegration der DSi Kamera ist inaktiv und die einzig andere Sache Updates machen, ist Flashcards zu blockieren.
-Es gibt auch ein extrem geringes Risiko, den DSi bei einem Systemupdate zu **beschädigen**, genauso wahrscheinlich wie das Risiko bei der Unlaunch-Installation.
+It is **not** recommended to update your DSi unless you know there are purchased DSiWare.
+While it still possible to follow this guide if you do so, the only benefit to updating is the ability to access the Nintendo DSi Shop to redownload already purchased titles.
+All other benefits, such as Facebook integration in the Nintendo DSi Camera application, are no longer usable or are not significant enough to justify the downsides:

+- Installing System Updates is known to occasionally **brick** consoles, with roughly the same frequency as when installing Unlaunch
+- Older exploits are no longer possible to use, which may be required if you are unable use the recommended exploits
+- Flashcard compatibility is reduced, however this is bypassed if you install Unlaunch

 ## Which is the best exploit?
 Unlaunch is overall the best exploit for the DSi, with the only downside being that there is a minor brick risk on install.
-In general it's recommended to use Memory Pit (as it's the simplest and most compatible exploit) to install Unlaunch, however if you decide you want to avoid any risk it's recommended to instead use Flipnote Lenny as using Memory Pit can cause issues in certain cases.
+In general it's recommended to use Memory Pit to install Unlaunch.
+If you want to avoid any risk it's recommended to instead use Flipnote Lenny as it has fewer issues in homebrew than Memory Pit while being just as safe and simple to remove.
 Below is a list of the pros and cons of each exploit:

 ### Memory Pit
 Pros: